-- If you’re making pumpkin puree and have a lot of leftovers, add butter to the mixture then freeze in ice cube trays.
-These could serve awesome treats for your cats without them knowing there’s “meds” in there too!
+- If you’re making pumpkin puree and have a lot of leftovers, add butter to the mixture, then freeze in ice cube trays.
+These could serve awesome treats for your cats without them knowing there are “meds” in there too!

 - Cats who are not lactose-intolerant should check if yogurt with 1/2 teaspoon butter could help promote intestinal health and loosen bowel movements

 - Psyllium husks or soaked flax seeds are both fiber-rich sources.
-You can add a bit of melted butter into the mix.
+You can add a bit of melted butter to the mix.

 Unlike pumpkin purees that you can incorporate into your cat’s diet on a day-to-day basis, butter isn’t recommended to be part of a cat’s regular diet.

-Once your cat’s bowel movements go back to normal, you can take out butter from her meals immediately because too much butter could lead to diarrhea.
+Once your cat’s bowel movements return to normal, you can immediately take out butter from her meals because too much butter could lead to diarrhea.
 We wouldn’t want our cats to suffer from another condition.